William Tecumseh Sherman: Marriage and business career

 This California Registered Historic Landmark plaque commemorates the location in Jackson Square, San Francisco, which Sherman directed from 1853 to 1857.

 Sherman was appointed as captain in the Army's Commissary Department on September 27, 1850, with offices in St. Louis, Missouri.
 He resigned his commission in 1853 and entered civilian life as manager of the San Francisco branch of the Bank of Lucas, Turner & Co., whose corporate headquarters were in St. Louis.
 Sherman survived two shipwrecks and floated through the Golden Gate on the overturned hull of a foundering lumber schooner.

 Sherman suffered from asthma attacks, which he attributed in part to stress caused by the city's aggressive business culture.
 Late in life, Sherman said of his time in San Francisco, under frenzied real estate speculation: "I can handle a hundred thousand men in battle, and take the City of the Sun, but am afraid to manage a lot in the swamp of San Francisco."

 The failure of Page, Bacon & Co. triggered a panic surrounding the "Black Friday" of February 23, 1855, leading to the closure of several of San Francisco's principal banks and many other businesses.
 Sherman, however, succeeded in keeping his own bank solvent.
 In 1856, during the vigilante period, he served briefly as a major general of the California militia.

 Sherman's San Francisco branch closed in May 1857, and he relocated to New York City on behalf of the same bank, travelling on the steamer SS Central America.
 When the bank failed during the Panic of 1857, he closed the New York branch.
 In early 1858, he returned to California to finalize the bank's outstanding accounts there.
-(Note: For further details about Sherman's banking career, Dwight L. Clarke, William Tecumseh Sherman: Gold Rush Banker (San Francisco: California Historical Society, 1969).)
+(Note: For further details about Sherman's banking career, see Dwight L. Clarke, William Tecumseh Sherman: Gold Rush Banker (San Francisco: California Historical Society, 1969).)
 Later in 1858, he moved to Leavenworth, Kansas, where he worked as the office manager of the law firm established by his brothers-in-law Hugh Ewing and Thomas Ewing Jr. Sherman obtained a license to practice law, despite not having studied for the bar, but had little success as a lawyer.